3. Test your composition

 Your test results return:

-• Pass/fail status: Whether each assertion succeeded
+- Pass/fail status: Whether each assertion succeeded

-• Error details: Specific information about any failures
+- Error details: Specific information about any failures

-• Coverage summary: Overview of what was tested
+- Coverage summary: Overview of the assertions

 What successful tests prove

-Passing tests demonstrate:
+Passing tests show:

-• Your composition function logic is correct
+- Your composition function logic is correct

-• User parameters are processed properly
+- User parameters processed properly

-• All required AWS resources are created
+- All required resources are created

-• Security configurations are applied consistently
+- Security configurations are applied consistently

-• Conditional logic works as expected
+- Conditional logic works as expected

 Next steps